 I have built strong connections at the most senior levels across public and private sectors.
 My networks are global, and the themes in my writing showcase my interests.
 I wear different hats in working with a variety of businesses across sectors, both privately and in public.

 I spent three years on the first Alumni Advisory Board for the University of Cambridge, and was Deputy Chair of its Communications Working Group.
 Living up to the reputation Indians have across the world for being “over educated,” I attended Trinity College, Cambridge for an M.Phil, a third degree following a second gained at Somerville College, Oxford, and a first at Wellesley College in the United States.
 Born in India, I grew up in Washington, DC, where I attended National Cathedral School.

 Looking back, my networks and my interest in building better businesses go back to 2002, when I worked with Laura D’Andrea Tyson, then Dean of London Business School, on her report on the Recruitment and Development of Non-Executive Directors.
 Since then, I have worked with a wide range of stakeholders on collaborative efforts to determine ways for business to be better aligned to create and deliver societal value.
 I was on the steering group for the London-based cross-party think-tank, the Centre for Progressive Capitalism, where I was in good company with my contribution (on pensions) to a book published in June 2017.
 I am a Visiting Fellow at the think tank CPP rolled into, the Centre for Progressive Policy, and am involved with the work of the Oslo-based global initiative, Future Boards.

-In my travels on Twitter, I started a lighthearted awareness campaign around issues involving boardrooms and corporate governance by posting a cartoon every Sunday, some of which are on this site.
+In my travels on Twitter since 2008, I started a lighthearted awareness campaign around issues involving boardrooms and corporate governance by posting a cartoon every Sunday, some of which are on this site.
 More than a decade on, recognition of the importance of ethics for sustainable business is ever more acute, with interest steadily rising.